bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 Upload BentoService Bundle to S3
 =================================

 As mentioned earlier, BentoML also provides ways to change the model repository - allowing data science teams to share the BentoService bundle easily for better collaborations.
 One way is by uploading it to the cloud services such as AWS S3.
-Using the same scripts as above and passing the S3 bucket URL into .save(), it will deploy the BentoService bundle directly into the S3 movie-review-dataset bucket we created earlier.
+Using the same scripts as above and passing the S3 bucket URL into  :code: `.save()` , it will deploy the BentoService bundle directly into the S3 movie-review-dataset bucket we created earlier.

 .. code-block:: python